Buckwheat

 This section has been translated automatically.

-Buckwheat is generally considered a valuable food with a lot of protein and starch.
-Buckwheat is gluten-free and can be used as a dietary food for dermatitis herpetiformis and celiac disease.
-The red pigment from the fruit husk, fagopyrin, causes photosensitization when consumed (buckwheat disease; see fagopyrism below).
+Buckwheat is generally regarded as a valuable food with lots of protein and starch.
+Buckwheat is gluten-free and can be used as a dietary food for dermatitis herpetiformis and coeliac disease.
+The red pigment in the husk, fagopyrin, leads to photosensitization when consumed (buckwheat disease; see fagopyrism below).

 Literature